Cannibalism has been named a New York Times Book Review Editor’s Choice.

 “Bill Schutt’s Cannibalism: A Perfectly Natural History offers a surprisingly fun and absorbing look at a rather unsavory subject.” – Pamela Paul (Editor of the New York Times Book Review)

 Listen to the reviewers and pick up Cannibalism: A Perfectly Natural History, available everywhere books are sold.

 Additionally, Bill Schutt’s acclaimed WWII thriller Hell’s Gate (with co-author J.R.
-Finch) will be out in paperback on tuesday February 28.
+Finch) is now out in paperback.

 Garnering rave reviews from The New York Times, Boston Globe and elsewhere, Cannibalism places a perfectly natural occurrence into a vital new context and invites us to explore why it both enthralls and repels us.